robin-rpr/calos/doc/faq.rst

 QEMU
 ~~~~

-Suppose you want to build Charliecloud containers on a system which has a
+Suppose you want to build Clearly containers on a system which has a
 different architecture from the target system.

 It’s straightforward as long as you can install suitable packages on the build